NoridelHerron/INSTRUCTION_FETCH/README.md

 # INSTRUCTION_FETCH

 ## Overview
 This project implements a basic Instruction Fetch (IF) stage in VHDL for a 5-stage pipelined RISC-V CPU.
-The IF module generates the program counter (`pc_out`), increments it by 4 each cycle, and forwards a 32-bit instruction (`instr_in`) to the Decode stage (`instr_out`).
-This module focuses solely on sequential instruction flow and does not yet implement branching, flushing, or stalling.
+The IF module maintains an internal program counter (PC), increments it by 4 each cycle, and fetches a 32-bit instruction from an internal read-only memory (ROM).
+The fetched instruction is then forwarded to the Decode stage via instr_out.
+This module supports only sequential instruction flow and does not yet implement branching, flushing, or pipeline stalling.

 ## Features
 - 32-bit program counter with synchronous reset